Andersoncrs5/Blog-springboot/README.md

 # RESTful Blog Application In Spring boot with Java

-Overview:
+## Overview:

     This project is a RESTful API built with Spring Boot 3.4.2, designed for managing blog posts, users, categories, and comments.
 It includes a favorite posts system, allowing users to save their favorite blog posts.
-The application follows CRUD principles and uses Spring Data JPA for database interactions.
+The application follows CRUD principles and uses Spring Data JPA for database interactions, with system of recover password by email

-Technologies Used:
+## Technologies Used:

     JDK 23 – Java Development Kit.
     Spring Boot 3.4.5 – Framework for building RESTful APIs.